Wally Pipp: Early career

-In 1912, Pipp made his debut in professional baseball with the Kalamazoo Celery Champs of the Class D Southern Michigan League.
+In 1912, Pipp made his debut in professional baseball with the Kalamazoo Celery Pickers of the Class D level Southern Michigan League.
 In 68 games played, he had a .270 batting average.
 The Detroit Tigers of the American League purchased his contract late in the 1912 season.
 Pipp attempted to hold out from the Tigers, demanding a portion of the purchase price, and threatened to return to college.

 After graduating from college, Pipp ended his holdout without receiving a share of the purchase price.
 Pipp made his major league debut with the Tigers on June 29, 1913.
 After playing 12 games for Detroit, batting .161, the Tigers reassigned Pipp to the Providence Grays of the Class AA International League.
 He committed seven errors in 14 games for Providence, and was demoted to the Scranton Miners of the Class B New York State League, where he only batted .220.

 In 1914, Pipp played for the Rochester Hustlers of the International League.
 Pipp had a .314 batting average and 27 triples.
 He led all batters in the league with 15 home runs, a .526 slugging percentage, and 290 total bases.